The Chart for Stitch Fix Inc. (SFIX) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $5.37, which is $1.83 above the current price.
-SFIX currently public float of 80.96M and currently shorts hold a 23.80% ratio of that float.
-Today, the average trading volume of SFIX was 4.15M shares.
+SFIX currently public float of 80.96M and currently shorts hold a 23.67% ratio of that float.
+Today, the average trading volume of SFIX was 4.12M shares.

 SFIX’s Market Performance

-SFIX stocks went up by 0.51% for the week, with a monthly drop of -29.06% and a quarterly performance of -23.54%, while its annual performance rate touched -88.60%.
-The volatility ratio for the week stands at 8.22% while the volatility levels for the past 30 days are set at 9.11% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is -11.77% for SFIX stocks with a simple moving average of -58.51% for the last 200 days.
+SFIX stocks went down by -6.49% for the week, with a monthly drop of -20.61% and a quarterly performance of -30.04%, while its annual performance rate touched -88.82%.
+The volatility ratio for the week stands at 8.21% while the volatility levels for the past 30 days are set at 9.50% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is -9.09% for SFIX stocks with a simple moving average of -57.91% for the last 200 days.

 Analysts’ Opinion of SFIX